julianpoy/RecipeSage-selfhost/README.md

 ## Setup

-You'll need Docker to run [RecipeSage](https://recipesage.com) locally.
+1. You'll need Docker to run [RecipeSage](https://recipesage.com) locally.
 Although you _can_ attempt to run it without Docker, you're on your own.

-To start, simply start all containers:
-`docker-compose up -d`
+2. Start all containers with `docker-compose up -d`

-On first run, and when updating, you'll need to run migrations:
+3. On first run, and when updating, you'll need to run database migrations with `./migrate.sh`
-`docker-compose exec api /app/migrate`

-The app should be available at port 80.
+4. The app should be available at port 80.
 You can change that by changing [this](https://github.com/julianpoy/RecipeSage-selfhost/blob/a1133c51af24ca78f9bc9537e147411b5e7e311a/docker-compose.yml#L8) to something else, such as `3000:80` for port 3000.

 ### Updating